rhysmoggs/ms4-morgan-and-co/README.md

 ## Django-Allauth

-..coupled with django's authentication system ensured that security was always at the forefront of the design and implementation.
+Used for the user account authentication to ensure that security was always at the forefront of the design and implementation.

 ## Image Handling